 As you get older, changes in your spine can result in a herniated disc.
 Damaged vertebral discs can cause chronic pain and limit what you can do physically.
-To help you retain your mobility, the experienced medical team at the Pain Institute of Southern Arizona offers on-site treatment options at their offices throughout Tucson, Oro Valley, Green Valley, Safford, Benson and Willcox, Arizona..
-Treatments are designed to relieve pain and help you avoid surgical intervention for damaged discs.
-Find out if you’re a candidate for corticosteroid injections and other therapies for a herniated disc by calling the office nearest you or by requesting an appointment online.
+To help you retain your mobility, the experienced medical team at the Pain Institute of Southern Arizona offers on-site treatment options at their five Arizona offices in Tucson, Oro Valley, and Green Valley.
+You can also visit Regional Pain Institute in Apache Junction, San Tan Valley, and Gilbert, Arizona, a division of the Pain Institute of Southern Arizona.
+Find out by calling the office nearest you or booking a consultation online.

 The vertebrae in your spine are protected by flexible discs that absorb the shocks of your movements.
 The discs also make it possible for your spine to bend and twist.